MIXRAG : Mixture-of-Experts Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering: Proposed Method

 In the previous subsection, we introduced various types of information retrievers.
-In this subsection, we describe how to effectively fuse the retrieved information.
-To accommodate the diverse reasoning requirements in textual graphs, we propose a Mixture of Experts (MoE) ~\cite{jiang2024mixtralexperts} framework that dynamically integrates knowledge from multiple specialized reasoning modules: the entity expert \( f_e \), the relation expert \( f_r \), and the subgraph expert \( f_s \).
-This design allows the model to adaptively leverage the most relevant sources of information based on the nature of the input query.
+Here, we describe how to effectively fuse the retrieved signals.
+To accommodate the diverse reasoning requirements in textual graphs, we adopt a Mixture-of-Experts (MoE) framework that dynamically integrates knowledge from multiple specialized, query-aware reasoning modules: the entity (node) expert \(f_e\), the relation (edge) expert \(f_r\), and the subgraph expert \(f_s\).
+This design allows the model to adaptively leverage the most relevant processing pathway for each node in the graph.